 Our legal team specializing in toxic baby food cases is currently open to new claims from children who suffered injuries or negative effects due to the consumption of these unsafe baby foods.
 If your child was fed Gerber brand baby food or “Earth’s Best” brand baby food and subsequently diagnosed with Attention Deficit Disorder (ADD or ADHD), autism, or another form of neurological disorder, contact our product liability attorneys today.
 You may be eligible for financial compensation.

-April 11, 2025 – New Lawsuit Alleges Permanent Injuries
+May 11, 2025 – New Lawsuit Alleges Permanent Injuries

-In a new lawsuit filed yesterday, a family from Roseville, California, sued Beech-Nut Nutrition Company and Walmart Inc. as part of the baby food MDL, alleging that their son, L.W., developed attention deficit hyperactivity disorder (ADHD) due to his early exposure to toxic heavy metals in baby food.
+In a new lawsuit, a family from Roseville, California, sued Beech-Nut Nutrition Company and Walmart Inc. as part of the baby food MDL, alleging that their son, L.W., developed attention deficit hyperactivity disorder (ADHD) due to his early exposure to toxic heavy metals in baby food.
 The family asserts that L.W. consumed Beech-Nut and Parent’s Choice branded baby foods—sold through Walmart—during infancy, unknowingly ingesting products contaminated with lead, arsenic, mercury, cadmium, and aluminum.

-Filed directly in the MDL in Northern District of California, the complaint alleges that the defendants failed to adequately test for or disclose the presence of these harmful substances, despite internal knowledge of the risks.
+Filed directly in the MDL in the Northern District of California, the complaint alleges that the defendants failed to adequately test for or disclose the presence of these harmful substances, despite internal knowledge of the risks.
 According to the family, L.W.’s exposure during critical periods of brain development led to neurodevelopmental harm manifesting in an ADHD diagnosis around age seven.
 The lawsuit emphasizes, as we all know, that neither the packaging nor any public disclosures warned the family about the risks, denying them the opportunity to make informed decisions.

 The family brings claims for strict liability and negligence, alleging defective design, manufacturing, and failure to warn.
 They seek compensatory and punitive damages to address the physical, emotional, and economic impact of L.W.’s injuries, as well as to hold the defendants accountable for marketing tainted baby food to vulnerable children.